LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-.NET developers are picky when it comes to food. - They only like chicken NuGet.
+How many programmers does it take to screw in a light bulb? - None.
+It's a hardware problem.

 <!--joke-end-->